grahamwaters/grahamwaters/README.md

 - 🌱 I'm expanding my knowledge in Neural Networks and Text Summation in Sklearn, and I am keenly interested in exploring Natural Language Processing and GPT-4 with OpenAI.

 - 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/grahamwatersdatascientist/).

-- ⚡ Fun fact: I am a massive fan of SETI and I'm fascinated by the Hum and everything about the James Webb Space Telescope.

-- If I had to be a movie genre, I'd be SciPy.
-Data science and Python combined!

 ---